Broccoli Cheddar Quiche

 Honeybee - The Head and The Heart

 Here at Le Chef et Le Chat, the song for each recipe is a chef’s choice.
-Lucky for me, my wonderful girlfriend made this for us this week.
-This song is as pretty as she is.
+Lucky for me, another cook made this for me this week.

 Quiche is as simple as it is versatile.